 So, my daughter’s husband’s brother was coming to visit for his birthday, and he wanted a cake.
 Was it a chocolate raspberry cake with chocolate frosting (my cake of choice)?
 Too pedestrian.
 White cake with pink strawberry frosting and rainbow sprinkles?
 For a 30-year old man, perhaps not.
 No, he wanted a cookie…a Black & White Cookie…I mean a Black & White Cookie Cake.
 So essentially, this cookie walks into a cake…

 For the uninitiated (ok…me), a Black & White cookie are those you see in bakeries and corner delis that have black & white icing (one on each side) on a soft, cake-like cookie.
 Usually jumbo-sized, they have a slight lemony flavor that balances out the sweetness of the icings.
-For the record, these aren’t my go-to cookies when I head into a bakery (give me something in the rugelach family, please), but when they were kids, David & Erik (aka my Son-in-Law and the birthday boy) would have them on the train when returning from visiting their dad at work in New York City when they were kids, so…good times, good memories.
+For the record, these aren’t my go-to cookies when I head into a bakery (give me something in the rugelach family, please), but when they were kids, David & Erik (aka my Son-in-Law and the birthday boy) would have them on the train when returning from visiting their dad at work in New York City, so…good times, good memories.

 Apparently, turning this iconic cookie into a full-blown Black & White Cookie Cake is a thing, and quick search landed me on a recipe from Take a Megabite.
-Although this recipe was written to yield a 6-inch cake, I doubled the amounts to make a standard 9-inch cake.
-When you’re serving two over-6-foot men (and three other, shorter people), you want to be sure to have enough!
+Although her recipe was written to yield a 6-inch cake, I doubled the amounts to make a standard 9-inch cake.
+When you’re serving two over-6-foot men (and three other shorter people), you want to be sure to have enough!

 Another important tip – I used Wilton’s Bake-Even Strips to insure the baked cake layers stayed level.
 What do I mean?
 Well, you know when you bake a cake, it generally has a dome on top, and if you want to stack those layers, you have to level the cake by cutting off the dome, otherwise the layered cake sags (this effect was really noticeable when I made my Checkerboard Cake last year for our Super Bowl party).
 The doming happens because the outside of the cake bakes and sets faster than the inside, so the middle has more time to rise.
 The Bake-Even Strips solve this problem by insulating the outside of the cake, thus allowing the cake to bake evenly.
 End result…level cakes! (and there was much rejoicing) Bottom line: use these strips…you won’t be disappointed!